BabyManisha/web-meta-json/README.md

 ## web-meta-json
-Package used to get the META data information of any given website(url) as JSON
+Package used to get the META data information of any given website(URL) as JSON

 *   v1.0.0 - Support only URL as input.
 *   v2.0.0 - Support both URL or HTML content as input.